 MeteoSwiss serving Switzerland

-MeteoSwiss works closely with national meteorological services in Europe and the rest of the world.
-Its activities provide access to international meteorological and climate-related data.
+MeteoSwiss works closely with national meteorological services and international organisations in Europe and the rest of the world.
+Its activities ensure that international meteorological and climate-related data are made accessible.
 These data are made available to all providers of meteorological services, public institutes, universities, the media, the aviation industry and other branches of industry in Switzerland.

 - World Meteorological Organisation (WMO)